Evaluation

 The pain is shared.
 Developers debug regressions that the public score never predicted.
 SREs see p99 latency and timeout rate jump after routing traffic to a larger model.
 Product owners see task-completion rate fall for a niche cohort, even though the model improved on general reasoning benchmarks.
 Compliance reviewers ask why a leaderboard rank justified sending regulated data to a new provider.

-Agentic systems make the gap wider.
+Agentic AI systems make the gap wider.
 A leaderboard usually scores a single prompt-response interaction or a controlled task suite.
-A 2026 agent pipeline may plan, retrieve, call tools, revise, and hand off to another agent.
-The model’s leaderboard rank says little about agent.trajectory.step quality, tool-call accuracy, or whether the final answer remains grounded after five intermediate steps.
+A 2026 LLM agent pipeline may plan, retrieve, call tools over MCP, revise, and hand off to another agent via A2A.
+The model’s leaderboard rank says little about agent.trajectory.step quality, tool selection accuracy, or whether the final answer remains grounded after five intermediate steps.
 Leaderboards are useful starting signals; they are weak evidence for production reliability.
+Trajectory benchmarks (τ-bench, SWE-Bench Verified, GAIA, OSWorld) are far more honest indicators for production agent decisions.

 How FutureAGI Handles LLM Leaderboards

 There is no standalone FutureAGI object named llm-leaderboard; the concept shows up in the eval workflow around datasets, traces, and model variants.
 The exact fields to watch are model name, route, prompt version, llm.token_count.prompt, llm.token_count.completion, eval score, eval reason, and pass/fail threshold.
-If the public leader wins on reasoning but loses on token cost or tool selection, the engineer can keep the incumbent, route only low-risk traffic, or set a model fallback in Agent Command Center.
+If the public leader wins on reasoning but loses on token cost or tool selection, the engineer can keep the incumbent, route only low-risk traffic, or set a model fallback in Agent Command Center via a routing policy.
 Unlike a static MMLU rank, this decision is tied to your data distribution and failure budget.

 How to Measure LLM Leaderboard Fit